Greenman-Pedersen-Inc/dirt-simple-postgis-http-api/README.md

 > Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
 It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.

 Fastify is written by some of the core Node developers, and it's awesome.
-A number of Fastify plugins (fastify-autoload, fastify-caching, fastify-compress, fastify-cors, fastify-postgres, and fastify-swagger) are used to abstract away a lot of boilerplate.
+A number of Fastify plugins (@fastify/autoload, @fastify/caching, @fastify/compress, @fastify/cors, @fastify/postgres, and @fastify/swagger) are used to abstract away a lot of boilerplate.
 If you're looking for additional functionality, check out the [Fastify ecosystem](https://www.fastify.io/ecosystem).

 All routes are stored in the `routes` folder and are automatically loaded on start.
 Check out the [routes readme](routes/README.md) for more information.